Partnerships

 CHURCH: CMML- Elder and secretary, administrator of finances, looks after members, has been a member since 1978.

 Mr Bobo is married with eight children.
-His first born is 18 years old.
-He finished grade eight but due to financial constraints had to go and work as a fisherman.
-Four of Bobo's other children are attending school (grade 7, 3, 3 and 1).
-The other three are too young to start.
-Mr Bobo has eleven people living in his household.
-He supports them through a tailoring business which according to him is not going so well.
+His first-born finished Grade 8 but due to financial constraints had to go and work as a fisherman.
+Mr Bobo has 11 people living in his household.
+He supports them through a tailoring business.

 According to Mr Bobo the main problems in Chaba are that there is little opportunity for employment and there is poverty.